Florence Deeks: Legal struggles

-Deeks later came across H. G. Wells' The Outline of History (published 1919-1920), and was struck by the similarities to her work, but she had no proof that Wells had seen her manuscript.
+Deeks later came across H. G. Wells' The Outline of History (published 1919–1920), and was struck by the similarities to her work, but she had no proof that Wells had seen her manuscript.
 Over the next few years she consulted with experts and analyzed the similarities.
 The Rev. William Andrew Irwin, then an associate professor of Old Testament Languages and Literature at the University of Toronto agreed to help her.
 He was interested in applying the same methods of textual analysis and comparison he used in his studies of ancient literature.

 He considered that there was convincing proof of plagiarism.

 Deeks launched her suit in 1928.

 Deeks claimed breach of copyright, but in substance she was claiming breach of confidence in the use of her manuscript without consent.

-She sued Wells and Macmillan for damages of CDN$500,000 in the Supreme Court of Ontario.
+She sued Wells and Macmillan for damages of $500,000 in the Supreme Court of Ontario.

 The trial judge, Mr Justice Raney, found that Irwin's results were "fantastic hypotheses ... solemn nonsense ... comparisons without significance."